The Board of Directors

 Daniel Seligman

-I have a degree in religious studies from McGill University, which is where I first met our spiritual leader Rachel Kronick, back in the 1990s, and i have been involved with MECh in one way or another since it began over 10 years ago.
+I have a degree in religious studies from McGill University, which is where I first met our spiritual leader Rachel K, back in the 1990s, and I have been involved with MECh in one way or another since it began over 15 years ago.
 I am deeply connected to the Montreal cultural and music scene and I am eager to use my experience in organizing events and working within the diverse landscape of the Montreal arts scene towards helping MECh continue to grow as an important community institution in Montreal.

 Luna Woolf